samiekamal/samiekamal.github.io/shiny-bot.md

         ShinyBot.keyPress('x',1)
         ShinyBot.keyPress('x',1)

-        time.sleep(9) # 9 second delay to transition to battle once you encounter the Pokemon. shinyFound = ShinyBot.checkShiny(posX, posY, pixelRGB)
+        time.sleep(9) # 9-second delay to transition to battle once you encounter the Pokemon. shinyFound = ShinyBot.checkShiny(posX, posY, pixelRGB)

         if(shinyFound):
             break # loop ends once the bot looks at the pixel coordinates if it's != pixelRGB

-        # displays number of times the bot has to go back to the main menu and repeat this whole process
+        # displays the number of times the bot has to go back to the main menu and repeat this whole process
         count+=1
         print(count)
         ShinyBot.keyPressShortCut('ctrl','r',11)